bitwarden/help/_articles/importing/import-from-1password.md

 popular: false
 tags: [import, 1password]
 order: "03"
+description: "If you are switching password managers from 1Password to Bitwarden, use this article guide you to export data from 1Password and import into Bitwarden."
 ---

 Use this article for help exporting data from 1Passwords and importing into Bitwarden.
 1Password data exports are available as `.1pif` or `.csv` files, depending on which client version and operating system you are using.